phoenix-rtos/phoenix-rtos-doc/kernel/proc/overview.md

 ## Process separation

-Phoenix-RTOS process model based on address spaces complemented by execution modes constitutes a very powerful mechanism for program separation.
+The Phoenix-RTOS process model uses address spaces and execution modes to separate programs.
 Global address spaces can be selectively mapped into the linear address space of selected processes.
-Private address spaces can effectively prevent interference between processes, but they can be seamlessly used when MMU is available.
+Private address spaces can prevent interference between processes when an MMU is available.

 Some address spaces (e.g. kernel address space) can be attributed with the processor execution mode required to access them.
 Using extended processor execution modes (e.g. ARM TrustZone or IA32 rings) the intermediate privilege